StableCoder/vulkan-mini-libs/README.md

 Output file name, note that there will be both a .cpp and .hpp variant generated.
 (Default: `vk_enum_stringifier`)

+## Generated Usage

+Quite simply, use the version of the source that works best (can choose from pre-generated items from the pre-generated/ directory) and pair it with the common header file in the include/ directory into your application.

 ## Uses RapidXML from http://rapidxml.sourceforge.net/